There are times when you just want to do the right things.

 We need to recount to no one the tumultuousity since early March 2020.
 That’s not a word you say?
 I will argue that 2020 has proven it definitely is.
 I might be willing to fight over that, but truth is I’d rather just give everyone a hug.
 Can’t though.
 At least not right now.
 Soon, I hope.

 When things found themselves shoved suddenly into shutdown mode, it caught us…well, everyone…flat footed (intending no derision to those of the flat foot persuasion).
-Our hospitality team went from gearing up for Spring, to winding down with such lightening speed we were all left with our stomachs in our throats and quite a bit bewildered.
+Our hospitality team went from gearing up for Spring, to winding down with such lightning speed we were all left with our stomachs in our throats and quite a bit bewildered.
 It caught everyone off guard, and as a result of it being quite literally everyone, no one was unawares.

 On March 17, our entire hospitality department shut down.
 Five Stone Tap Rooms.
 The sweeping Stone Brewing World Bistro & Gardens locations in both Escondido and in Liberty Station.
 And our smaller Stone Brewing restaurant in Napa.
 A total hospitality team of 400 hardworking and talented people.